Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 	- Set the color and background color for the page.
 Use the `body`
 - Style the headings in each section.
 	- The page has a heading: "CSS Zen Garden" Give this a unique style.
-	- Under the page heading is a sub heading: "The Beauty of CSS Design".
+	- Under the page heading is a subheading: "The Beauty of CSS Design".
 Style this so it compliments the page heading.
-	- Each section has it's own heading, these are: "The Road to Enlightenment", "So What is This About?", "Participation", "Benefits", "Requirements", and "Select a Design" style these.
+	- Each section has its heading, these are: "The Road to Enlightenment", "So What is This About?", "Participation", "Benefits", "Requirements", and "Select a Design" style these.
 - Style the links
 - Give the links in the lists: Select a Design, Archives, and Resources a different style from the links in the body of the text.
 - Style the links in the footer